Estimated reading time: 4 minutes

 Although not many of us will grow mushrooms in the garden, on our dog walks, it’s quite common to come across fungi, and while some species are edible, others are very toxic.
 If poisonous varieties are eaten, symptoms may arise within ten minutes, vomit or blood in the stools, fits or hallucinations.
 If possible, take a sample of the affecting mushroom along to the Vet’s to help them to identify the species and treat your dog accordingly.

 Other garden items that could potentially poison or cause illness to your pet are:

 - Conkers and Acorns

 - Stones from cherries, plums etc., if eaten in quantities

 - Compost heap that your dog will love to dig around in but could contain mouldy food products, onion peelings, avocado stones, raisins or grapes, all of which are potentially toxic to your pet

-- Fertilisers are found in most gardens yet contain poisonous ingredients such as pesticides, herbicides, zinc, iron, potassium, phosphorous and nitrogen.
+- Fertilisers in most gardens contain poisonous ingredients such as pesticides, herbicides, zinc, iron, potassium, phosphorous and nitrogen.
 If you treat your lawn with a fertiliser product, keep your pets away until dry and safe to walk on.

 - Slug pellets are very appealing to dogs, yet some are high in toxins.
 Containing the chemical metaldehyde, your dog can develop symptoms such as fits, twitching and tremors that can continue for several days.

-It’s not always easy to supervise your dog while in the garden, but you can protect them and help to keep them healthy by knowing and understanding which are the most toxic trees and plants and where possible creating a dog-friendly garden.
-If you think your pet has eaten any poisonous plants, vegetables or flowers, or other poisonous items, contact your Vet immediately and take a sample of the plant or plant label for easy identification.
+It’s not always easy to supervise your dog while in the garden, but you can protect them and help to keep them healthy by knowing and understanding which are the most toxic trees and plants and, where possible creating a dog-friendly garden.
+If you think your pet has eaten any poisonous plants, vegetables, flowers, or other poisonous items, contact your Vet immediately and take a sample of the plant or plant label for easy identification.